UNDP-Data/rapida/README.md

 ```

-## Installation using Docker on Linux
+## Installation using Docker on Linux/Mac

 rapida can be deployed as a docker container and with some shell scripting be used effectively
 on a local desktop.